Navy NCP: Nurse Candidate Program (2025)

 Navy Nurse Officer-1 Image 704X396

-Candidates who join the program during their fourth year of nursing school must commit to serve on active duty as a Navy Nurse for four years.
+Candidates entering the program during their fourth year of nursing school must agree to serve 4 years of active duty.

 On the other hand, candidates who join the program during their third year of nursing school must commit to serve on active duty as a Navy Nurse for five years.